Stanford Child Neurology Division - Our Team

 Susy Shu-Hsin Jeng, MD

 Dr. Jeng’s personal interests are centered around her husband, Yee-Li, and their two young children.
-When there is time and energy left over, she enjoys organizing art projects for school and Sunday school, reading adult and children’s literature, and sampling teas.
+When there is time and energy left over, she enjoys discovering cheap/good eats and drinks in San Francisco and reading adult and children’s literature.

 Sarah Lee, MD

 Dr. Sarah Lee is Clinical Assistant Professor in Neurology at Stanford University.
 She received a B.A. in comparative literature from Columbia University and worked at The Paris Review and Random House before returning to Columbia to complete the post-baccalaureate premedical program in 2003.
 She received her M.D. from Albert Einstein College of Medicine, where she graduated with special distinction in neurology, and went on to complete her child neurology residency at Stanford, followed by a neurovascular fellowship at the Stanford Stroke Center.
 She attends on both the child neurology service as well as the adult stroke service.
 Her main clinical and research focus involves optimizing diagnosis, treatment, and rehabilitation for pediatric and young adult stroke patients.
 Additional areas of particular interest include venous sinus thrombosis, inflammatory and non-inflammatory vasculopathies, stroke in pregnancy, and aphasia.